emd-aquila/Xc51-MOFs/README.md

 # Fine-tuning UniMOF on WS24

 ## Project Overview
 This project focuses on fine-tuning the UniMOF model on the WS24 dataset.
 The goal is to utilize transfer learning to make use of UniMOF's latent structural representations of metal-organic frameworks (MOFs) to predict water stability of high CO2 uptake MOFs.
+A detailed report of the project can be found in [report.pdf](Report.pdf).

 ## Description
 - **Model**: [Uni-MOF](https://github.com/dptech-corp/Uni-MOF)